 Setup doesn't provide a Cancel button on all pages.
 But, you can cancel the installation from any page by choosing the Close button.
 All Business Central components are removed from the computer.
 The only software that Setup can't remove are:

 Prerequisites for Business Central components that Setup can install, such as the .NET Framework.

 Run Setup from a command prompt

-You can run Business Central Setup from a command prompt, either by pointing to its location on the installation media, or after the initial installation, from the location where the Setup.exe is automatically stored on your computer.
+You can run Business Central Setup from a command prompt.
+Before installation, run it from the installation media.
+After the initial installation, you can run it from the location where it's automatically stored on your computer.
 The default location is: